+Unless the PHA determined the family's income fell below the over-income limit since the second over-income determination, the PHA must conduct an income examination 24 months after the initial over income determination.
 If the family continues to be over-income based on this determination, the PHA must provide written notification of this determination no later than 30 days after the income examination.
 The notice must state that the family has exceeded the over-income limit for 24 consecutive months and that the PHA will follow its continued occupancy policies for over-income families.
-The

-PHA must afford the family an opportunity for a hearing if the family disputes within a reasonable time the PHA's determination that the family has exceeded the over-income limit.
+The PHA must afford the family an opportunity for a hearing if the family disputes within a reasonable time the PHA's determination that the family has exceeded the over-income limit.

 If a family's income exceeds the applicable over-income limit for 24 consecutive months, the CDA will notify the family in writing of the determination within 10 business days of the date of the determination.
-The PHA will ensure that all notices and communications are provided in a manner that is effective for persons with hearing, visual, and other impairments.
 The notice will state that the family will be charged the alternative non-public housing rent in accordance with CDA continued occupancy policies and HUD regulations and provide the family's new rent amount.